AleksandrMaskalenko/RssFeed/README.md

 ## Important note ##

 Before start application build, choose views version, by default set "new.design=true", in property file.
-Be sure if this script executable.
 Before environment setup/startup, please make sure if port 8080 and 3306 not used other applications.

 # Requirements #